 Table 22.1 shows the estimated cash-flow for the Wind Mountain gold and silver project.
 This estimate shows a 29% pre-tax internal rate of return and a \$42.9 million pre-tax NPV (5%) over a 6.24 year mine life.
-The payback period is expected to be 2.24 years.
-The life-of-mine cash cost is estimated to be \$878 per oz Au equivalent produced (excluding royalties, capital, and taxes).
-The life-of-mine total cost is estimated to be \$1,078 per oz Au equivalent produced (excluding royalties and taxes).
+The payback period is expected to be 2.24 and 3.30 years for pre-tax and post-tax, respectively.
+The life-of-mine cash cost is estimated to be \$859 per oz Au equivalent produced.
+The life-of-mine total cost is estimated to be \$1,080 per oz Au equivalent produced.
+The cash cost excludes the capital costs shown in Table 22.1.
+Both the life-of-mine cash and total costs include silver as a credit and Nevada net proceeds tax and royalties as costs, but does not include corporate income tax.